 TD Ameritrade mainly targets US clients.
 Fortunately, you can also open your investment account if you are from a selected country.
 It accepts clients from China, Taiwan, Singapore, Brazil, and Malaysia, while Canadian clients use TD Direct investing solutions.

-TD Ameritrade requires a zero account minimum for US clients for the basic cash account.
+TD Ameritrade requires a zero account, minimum deposit amount for US clients for the basic cash account.
 Other investment accounts may attract high minimum account deposits.
 Also, the requirements differ if you are outside the US.
 For example, Malaysian and Singaporean clients pay a minimum deposit of $3,5000.

 Pros: